nheesele/carbon_emission_analysis/README.md

 #### What are the industry groups of these products?

-Let's see which industry do the top 10 above belong to:
+Let's see which industry do the top 10 above belongs to:
 ```SQL
 SELECT 	product_emissions.id,
 		product_emissions.product_name,